 Example 1 - Drilling for foundation piles (geotechnics)

-A client from the Mazowieckie Voivodeship used the TEHB15000 to drill a series of boreholes for piles in extremely demanding ground conditions - on clay-sandy subsoil, which often slows down traditional methods.
+A client from the Mazowieckie Voivodeship used the TEHB15000 to drill a series of boreholes for piles in extremely demanding ground conditions - on a clay-sandy subsoil that often slows down traditional methods.
 The drill rig was mounted on a 13-tonne crawler excavator, ensuring stability and precision during drilling.
 More than 40 boreholes with a diameter of 600 mm and a depth of 3 m were drilled in a single day, a much better result than with classic techniques.
 The result?
 Faster completion, lower costs and higher productivity.

 Example 2 - Drilling deep wells